eclipse-sumo/sumo/docs/web/docs/TraCI/Change_PoI_State.md

 If the PoI could not been added because another one with the same ID already exists within the layer, an error message is generated.
-Please note that, if an image has been passed (through the `imgFile` attribute), the resultant colour of the POI is a combination of the image's native colour and the value of `color` passed.
-In this case, passing `color` as (255,255,255) will result in the POI having the same colours as that of the image passed.
+Please note that, if an image has been passed (through the `imgFile` attribute), the resultant color of the POI is a combination of the image's native color and the value of `color` passed.
+In this case, passing `color` as (255,255,255) will result in the POI having the same colors as that of the image passed.

 ### REMOVE (0x81)

 |      ubyte       |  int  |